NEMO: Execution-Aware Optimization Modeling via Autonomous Coding Agents: ACAs for Optimization Modeling

 \subsection{Opportunities with ACAs}

 The use of ACAs as a first-class abstraction for optimization modeling introduces distinct advantages over approaches based on specialized LLMs or bespoke task-specific agents.
-This execution-aware design yields several key capabilities.
-First, generated code is executable by construction, enabling immediate error detection and resolution.
-Second, execution-based feedback enables multi-step iterative refinement loops.
-Third, independent ACAs can be instantiated for different roles (e.g., simulation and optimization), promoting modularity, cross-validation, and clear separation of roles/concerns.
-Additionally, prior experience and exemplars can be incorporated directly into the ACA codebase, rather than directly in the context of an LLM.
-Importantly, comparing with agentic systems that support execution-based debugging, reliance on ACAs substantially simplifies the overall architecture, as execution, debugging, and recovery are handled natively and robustly by the ACAs themselves, reducing the need for complex orchestration logic.
+We refer to this as a Workspace-State paradigm: agents co-inhabit a persistent sandboxed environment and interact via executable artifacts, in contrast to the message-passing paradigm of prior systems that exchange structured text through rigid I/O schemas.
+This design yields three key capabilities.
+First, the ACA acts as an architect: generated code is executable by construction, with execution, debugging, and recovery handled natively by the ACA itself, and each agent constructs a self-contained package managing dependencies, utilities, and unit tests, eliminating the need for a separate critic to interpret errors.
+Second, a shared workspace allows independent ACAs instantiated for different roles (e.g., simulation and optimization) to co-reside, enabling direct module imports and cross-validation without schema negotiation.
+Third, executable memory incorporates prior experience and exemplars directly into the ACA codebase as runnable files rather than static prompt text, allowing the agent to execute or import from them.
 This clean separation between high-level decision reasoning and low-level code execution underpins the asymmetric validation and coordination mechanisms described in Section~\ref{sec:asymmetric_validation}.